Yang--Mills topology on four-dimensional triangulations: Appendix B. Visualization of nontrivial topological structures

+By definition, compact triangulations do not admit a natural coordinate system.
+In~\cite{Ambjorn:2021ubd,Ambjorn:2021fkp,Ambjorn:2021uge}, a method was introduced to define pseudo-Cartesian coordinates in CDT.
+A curved Riemannian manifold $M$ can be mapped to another manifold $N$ with a flat metric using a mapping represented by a scalar field $\phi$.
+Associating a field with every coordinate direction, the values of the four fields $\phi_{x,y,z,t}$ represent a new field coordinate system.
+By choosing a suitable boundary condition, a useful metric structure can be associated with the triangulation, which can be used to map distances and structures different from that of the dual lattice.

+We used the extracted scalar field values as a map and plotted the topological charge density within each simplex, with red for positive and blue for negative charges, as shown in Fig.~\ref{fig:boxes} for the snapshot of a specific configuration, which is classified in the $Q=1$ topological sector, after 10 cooling steps.
+It is interesting to notice that, at this early stage of cooling, the topological charge is still substantially delocalized, i.e., many clusters appear.
+This is similar to what is observed in standard lattice simulations (see, e.g., Refs.~\cite{Buividovich:2011cv, Ilgenfritz:2007xu, Alexandru:2005bn}).
+On the other hand, the same picture after prolongated cooling (see Fig.~\ref{fig:boxes_bis}) appears as a single and well-defined cluster.

-One way to add matter fields into a triangulated manifold is to treat the field as a map between the triangulated space-time $\mathcal{M}_H(g_{\mu\nu})$ and a target space $\mathcal{N}(h_{\alpha\beta})$ with fixed metric and topology.
-In case when the target space is Euclidean $\mathbb{R}^d$ or $S^d$ with a diagonal and flat metric on $\mathcal{N}$, then the continuum action
+Let us now illustrate some more technical details about how the pseudo-Cartesian coordinates are actually implemented.
+One way to add matter fields into a triangulated manifold is to treat the field as a map between the triangulated spacetime $\mathcal{M}_H(g_{\mu\nu})$ and a target space $\mathcal{N}(h_{\alpha\beta})$ with fixed metric and topology.
+In the case where the target space is Euclidean $\mathbb{R}^d$ or $S^d$ with a diagonal and flat metric on $\mathcal{N}$, then the continuum action

 can be separated for each direction $\sigma$.
-The addition of a boundary allows the field values to technically obtain a winding number, but the added boundary-jump condition (with amplitude $\delta$) renders the mapping to remain continuous by identifying
+The addition of a boundary allows the field values to technically obtain a winding number, but the added boundary jump condition (with amplitude $\delta$) renders the mapping to remain continuous by identifying

 at the boundary, mapping the field values to a circle with circumference $\delta$.
 The discrete form of the matter field action with this boundary term is